What is the Pembrokeshire Style?

 Watch out! low flying hedge

-The Pembrokeshire style is what's known as a flying hedge, a low hedge laid on a bank An earthwork on which a hedge is grown.
-In Pembrokeshire, banks were historically a primary element for marking boundaries. .
+The Pembrokeshire style is what's known as a flying hedge, a low hedge laid on a bank (An earthwork on which a hedge is grown).
 The "flying" refers to low laid stems with branches protruding out towards the field.
 This over-arching style is common in Pembrokeshire, Carmarthenshire, and the Gower.

 Keep those cuts covered

-One thing I came across was that unnecessarily visible white Exposed cuts on the stem on a competition hedge would result in a penalty.
+One of the first nuances of the style I discovered was protection of fresh cuts resulting from the hedgelaying process.
+These are referred to as "white".
+Unnecessarily visible white on a competition hedge would result in a penalty.
 This doesn't seem as prevalent in modern competitions, but after discussing it with a veteran hedgelayer, I came to see this as a key element to longevity

-It would appear that this approach developed to ensure fresh cuts were protected from salty coastal air where possible, and that visible white Exposed cuts on the stem was therefore undesirable.
-If white Exposed cuts on the stem could be seen then it was also exposed to the elements.
-Staked styles leave cuts very much on display to expose them to light.
+It would appear that this approach developed to ensure fresh cuts were protected from salty coastal air where possible, and that visible white was therefore undesirable.
+If white could be seen then it was also exposed to the elements.
+Staked styles leave cuts very much on display to expose them to sunlight for regrowth promotion.
 I discussed this theory with another hedgelayer who works in the Gower.
 He had seen a staked style applied on the Gower coast and within a year or two, the hedge was all but dead.
 His conclusion was that exposure of the cuts to salty coastal winds was the cause.

 Keeping it together